7 motivation techniques to help recruiters inspire clients

 Some of us run all of our decisions through the same set of criteria.
 For us, consistency is key, and things like standardized hiring criteria are tantamount.
 Using the same deciding factors for all of our decisions is crucial.
 When another person makes an off-the-cuff decision, or quickly changes direction, we become concerned.

-Like any good tool, this set of six factors comes with a few instructions:
+Like any good tool, this set of motivation techniques comes with a few instructions:

-First, you need to know that the same factor which resonates with one person might offend another.
-A manager focused on service might jump at the chance to hire someone in order to help his team, while a manager who is focused on value could find that suggestion ridiculous unless she could justify the cost of the hire.
-Use each approach sparingly until you determine which one works.
+First, you need to know that the same factor which resonates with one person might not work with another.
+A manager focused on service might jump at the chance to hire someone in order to help their team, while a manager who is focused on value could find that suggestion ridiculous unless they could justify the cost of the hire.
+Use each approach cautiously until you determine which one works.

 Second — and most important of all — be honest.
 To emphasize is one thing, to fabricate is quite another.
 The staffing industry is a close-knit community and your reputation as a top tier hiring provider is far more important than any one sale.